brunoanesio/nvim-config/README.md

 Neovim configuration for programming.

-This configuration is heavy inspired by [chrisatmachine](https://github.com/ChristianChiarulli/nvim) config.
+This configuration is heavily inspired by [chrisatmachine](https://github.com/ChristianChiarulli/nvim) config.

 ## About